 Campaign Finance Reform

 First, Congress can pass a law requiring full disclosure.
-This simply means that if you donate money, you have to disclose who you are.
-I am a cosponsor of this bill in Congress.
+I was a cosponsor of the DISCLOSE Act, which requires donors to disclose who they are and banned foreign-controlled corporations from putting money in US elections.
 Second, require companies to give shareholders a vote on political spending.
 Shareholders do not have the freedom of speech to say “no” to the corporate managers right now.
 Third, adopt public financing.
-The Fair Elections Now Act, which I also cosponsored, would give candidates public money if they demonstrated voter financial support for their candidacies.
-This would free the candidates from dialing for private dollars all the time, and reduce donor influence on members of Congress, and give the people the same voice in choosing a candidate as the wealthy and powerful.
+The Fair Elections Now Act, which I also cosponsored, would give candidates public money if they demonstrated voter support for their candidacies.
+This would free the candidates from dialing for private dollars all the time, reduce donor influence on members of Congress, and give the people the same voice in choosing a candidate as the wealthy and powerful.
 The Government by the People Act would allow small contributions from everyday Americans to make a real difference in elections.
 I cosponsored the Voter Empowerment Act of 2013 and support universal voter registration and oppose all barriers to universal registration.

 Finally, I favor re-imposing reasonable limits on campaign spending and contributions by amending the Constitution and empowering Congress and the states to regulate money in elections, and also to clarify the authority of Congress and the States to regulate corporations.
 Congress must be able to regulate corporate donations to candidates, and spending and political advertising in elections.